 Asbestos is a naturally occurring fibre that is strong and resistant to heat, fire, and chemicals.
 It is contained in more than 3,000 building materials made before 1990.
 It is a known carcinogen (cancer-causing agent).

-In accordance with WorkSafeBC's Occupational Health and Safety Regulation, an "asbestos-containing material" is a material that contains asbestos fibres totalling 0.5% or more by weight at the time of manufacture, or at any time as determined by specialized laboratory analysis.
-This amount includes both friable and non-friable materials.
+In accordance with WorkSafeBC's Asbestos Occupational Health and Safety Regulation External website, opens in new tab, an "asbestos-containing material" is a material that contains asbestos fibres totalling 0.5% or more by weight at the time of manufacture, or at any time as determined by specialized laboratory analysis.

 All asbestos-containing materials must be handled with care during disposal.